NimbleAINinja/NanoBananaEditor_ninja/FEATURES.md

 ## Core Capabilities

 NanoBananaEditor provides a comprehensive suite of AI-powered image generation and editing tools built on Google's Gemini 2.5 Flash API.
+It also includes a full-featured photo editor for non-destructive image adjustments.

 ## Image Generation